-Crunch, tang, garden freshness—that’s what you get when you know how to make homemade pickles.
+Crunch, tang, garden freshness—that’s what you get when you know how to can pickles.
 (Already popped open a can?
-Try these recipes reserved for pickle lovers.)
-Whether you’re canny at canning, prefer the ease of the refrigerator or don’t want to heat up the stove at all. we’ve rounded up the best methods for making those green goodies you’ll be sneaking downstairs to snack on.
-The Taste of Home Test Kitchen has rounded up their best behind-the-scenes tips.
+Try these recipes for pickle lovers.)
+Whether you’re canny at canning or consider yourself a beginner, we’ve rounded up our best tips for making delicious pickles you’ll be sneaking downstairs to snack on.
 Read through this guide, then get canning!

 Things to Know Before You Start Pickling

 So, how are pickles made?
-Before you get started, there are a few important tips for best-ever pickles.
-Follow them and be sure not to make any of these common pickling mistakes.
+Before you get started, there are a few important basics to learn.
+Follow them for the best results—and be sure not to make any of these common pickling mistakes.

 1. Choose the right vinegar

 2. Know your cucumber

-What kind of cucumbers make pickles: Cukes labeled as canning or pickling cucumbers are a shoo-in, but you can use traditional ones, too.
+What kind of cucumbers are the best for making pickles?
+Cukes labeled as canning or pickling cucumbers are a shoo-in, but you can use traditional ones, too.
 It’s best to choose a cucumber with a thicker skin.

-Organic vs. conventional: Either work.
-The key is to buy cucumbers without the shiny wax coating supermarkets use.
+You can use organic or regular cucumbers, but the key is to buy cucumbers without the shiny wax coating that supermarkets use.
 The wax is edible, but it’ll change the texture of your pickles.

 4. Sterilize your jar

-How to sterilize jars: Wash jars and caps in hot, soapy water; rinse thoroughly.
-Dry bands on a towel.
-Put jars in a large kettle with enough water to cover by at least 2 in.; boil for 10 minutes to sterilize.
-Turn off heat, but leave the jars in the water until they’re ready to be filled.
-Place lids in a separate small saucepan and cover them with water; bring water to 180° and simmer for 10 minutes.
-Remove from heat until ready to use
+Here’s how to sterilize: Wash the jars and caps in hot, soapy water and rinse thoroughly.
+Dry the bands on a towel.
+Put the jars in a large kettle with enough water to cover them by at least 2 inches, then boil for 10 minutes to sterilize.
+Turn off the heat, but leave the jars in the water until they’re ready to be filled.